vitorm04/docs.pt-br/docs/core/tools/dotnet-list-package.md

 - **`-s|--source <SOURCE>`**

   A fontes do NuGet a serem usadas ao procurar pacotes mais novos.
-Requer a opção `--outdated`.
+Requer a `--outdated` `--deprecated` opção ou.

 ## <a name="examples"></a>Exemplos